derekjdoug/data-structures-and-algorithms/linked-list/401-linked-list-ts/README.md

 ## Approach & Efficiency

-This was really a brain twister.
-I relied on help from my collaborators.
-It makes sense as I worked through it, but writing it out on a sheet of paper (modeling it) was very beneficial.
+This was a fun challenge.
+Efficiency on my functionality will be added in the future, but my code does have to traverse the linked list twice, which is not as efficient as it could be.

-## Collaborators
+## Collaborators: David Souther, Zayah Lang

 ## API